 A Beginner's Guide to Be a More Mindful Cannabis User

 There’s nothing new about mindfulness.
 The idea is older than psychology, older than medicine, and older than Western culture.
-As far as anyone knows, it dates to the age when Sati and Sanskrit were universal languages.
+As far as anyone knows, it dates to when Sati and Sanskrit were universal languages.

-Mindfulness is a condition, state-of-mind and body, means and end, and much more.
+Mindfulness is a condition, state of mind, and body, means and end, and much more.
 It’s hard to translate original terms, so it has come to mean many versions of the same thing.

 Start with meditation —

-1. According to mindfulness.org, you start “by first learning to observe simple processes such as the breath (as outlined above) and the feelings that are present in our physical body.
+1. According to mindfulness.org, you start “by first learning to observe simple processes such as the breath (as outlined above) and the feelings in our physical body.
 From the outset, this simplification and focusing of mental tasks slows the mind and allows it to relax, engendering immediate stillness and calm.”

-3. Mindfulness is a focus on how your individual mind works.
+3. Mindfulness is a focus on how your mind works.
 This stems from and contributes to a greater sense of self-awareness.

 In the long run, meditation does not equal mindfulness.
 It provides a helpful condition, but it is not the same thing.